Zapptax

 📍Marché aux Puces de Saint-Ouen, 140 Rue des Rosiers, 93400 Saint-Ouen

-Paris sales : the best time to bargains
+Paris sales in 2026: the best time to bargains

-Paris has two official sales seasons (“les soldes” in French) each year, where even luxury boutiques slash their prices :
+Paris has two official sales seasons (known as “les soldes” in French) each year, where even luxury boutiques slash their prices.

-During these weeks, discounts start at around 30% and often climb to 70% by the end.
+During the sales, department stores, fashion chains and participating boutiques reduce prices on selected items.
+Discounts start at around 30% and often climb to 70% by the end.

-It is the perfect time to shop in department stores like Galeries Lafayette or Le Bon Marché, but also in mid-range chains and boutiques across Rue de Rivoli and Boulevard Saint-Michel.
+It is the perfect time to shop in department stores like Galeries Lafayette or Le Bon Marché, but also in mid-range chains and boutiques across Rue de Rivoli, Rue du Commerce and Boulevard Saint-Michel.

 As you’ve just seen, Paris is full of affordable shopping areas, but it gets even better when you know you can claim VAT refunds on eligible purchases.